 #7 Working Hours

-In addition, they will check that the time and frequency of payment are in accordance with the law, that employees are being paid during their probation periods, and that overtime is being paid, as required.
+The auditor investigates whether workers are being paid fairly and receiving adequate wages.
+They look for evidence that the time and frequency of payment are in accordance with the law, employees are paid during their probation periods, and any required overtime is paid.

 #9 Management System